Grantsville, Utah: 2020 census

+Other statistics

 The median income for a household in the city was $84,293.
 5.0% of the population were below the poverty line.

 24.9% of the population has a Bachelor's Degree or higher.
 The School Enrolled Population Enrolled in Kindergarten to 12th Grade is 79.0%.

 Employment: 72.8% of employees are private company workers, 16.8% government workers, 5.9% private not-for-profit workers, 3.4% self-employed in not owned business, and 1.1% self-employed in own business.

 Education

 Grantsville is in the Tooele County School District and has three elementary schools (Grantsville, Twenty Wells, and Willow), Grantsville Junior High School, and Grantsville High School.
 There are also a few preschools.

 Due to a fire on July 13, 2009, Grantsville Elementary School was forced to close until a new elementary school was built.
 The new school opened for the 2011–2012 school year.

 Events

 The Old Folks Sociable is the traditional social event of the year.
 The Old Folks Sociable idea started in 1875 when professional photographer Charles Savage and LDS Church Presiding Bishop Edward Hunter inaugurated "Old Folks Day" to honor fathers and mothers.
 The first Old Folks Sociable held in Grantsville was on January 6, 1884.
 This annual event is believed to have been canceled only twice in its 125-year history.

 The Old Folks Sociable honors all residents and former residents who are 75 years older.
 Grantsville High School, home to the Old Folks Sociable, becomes a gathering place for high school class reunions and family reunions.
 The Sociable is also a celebration of Grantsville's heritage.
 For residents and former residents, it is a walk down memory lane.
 Events include a 5K run, a car show, a program, a reception for honored guests, a dinner, and a dance.
 All residents and former (eighteen years and older) are invited to attend.
 The Old Folks Sociable is held each year during the month of March.